Cookie Consent by Free Privacy Policy Generator

 • Workplace Charging Scheme for state-funded education institutions (UK Government)

 A grant for state-funded education institutes to provide support towards the costs of purchase, infrastructure and installation of electric vehicle chargepoints.
-Applicants can get 75% off the cost to buy and install chargepoints up to a maximum of £2500 per sock and up to 40 sockets across all sites (this includes any applications made previously through the Workplace Charging Scheme).
+Applicants can get 75% off the cost to buy and install chargepoints up to a maximum of £2500 per socket and up to 40 sockets across all sites (this includes any applications made previously through the Workplace Charging Scheme).
 Funding is confirmed until 31 March 2025.

 • Funding for small organisations that will make a big impact on communities, people or the environment (Matthew Good Foundation)